 Of further note, the practice of “evergreening” or “follow-on” patenting was given a very negative gloss by the Review Panel at some of the public hearings.

 These issues are highlighted in the various submissions from many of the Australian based subsidiaries of innovative pharmaceutical companies.
 Of further concern was the filing of confidential submissions by the Generic Medicines Association of Australia and the Australian generic pharmaceutical company Alphapharm.
 A redacted version of the confidential submissions has subsequently become available.

 As concerns grew following the public Hearings, Medicines Australia (the industry body representing Innovative Pharma in Australia) filed Supplementary Submissions which are in direct response to some of the arguments raised at the Hearings.
-A link to all the submissions filed can be found here.

 Release of latest Draft Report:

 Following the written submissions and the public hearings, the Review Panel has just this afternoon released its findings in the draft Report.
-The draft report can be found here.

 At 249 pages long, the report makes for detailed reading.
 The key recommendations are: